cjjossart/mycosnp-bwa-reference/containerization/README.md

 The next step is to build a dockerfile that will build this environment in a docker container.

 ## Dockerfile build
-The dockerfile consists of multiple stages and uses geneflows image as a base.
+The dockerfile consists of multiple stages that downloads all 5 of the necessary tools and their dependendencies.
+I have successfully created an image that has all tools and dependences at the moment and just need to integrate geneflow into the build.